mister-bailey/TensorSAT/README.md

-TensorSAT - neural net for solving SAT problems Michael Bailey 2019
+# TensorSAT - neural net for solving SAT problems
+**Michael Bailey 2019**

 This is a machine learning model for taking SAT problems (either from a file or randomly generated) and finding satisfying solutions (if they exist).
 It draws upon prior work by Selsam et al ("NeuroSAT", https://arxiv.org/abs/1802.03685).
 Major differences in TensorSAT include a different objective function (in fact, though both networks share a recurrent message-passing model, this program is solving a different problem, strictly speaking), random variables within the network, and a C++ extension which live-feeds randomized training data to the Tensorflow training step.
-The C++ extension runs in a parallel thread, and uses my custom upgrade of the existing SAT-solver MiniSAT.
+The C++ extension runs in a parallel thread, and uses my custom upgrade of the SAT-solver MiniSAT.

-***Setup***
+For an overview of SAT problems and Conjunctive Normal Form, see https://en.wikipedia.org/wiki/Boolean_satisfiability_problem and https://en.wikipedia.org/wiki/Conjunctive_normal_form

+## Setup

+You need my extension 'randSAT' to get this to run.
+Either you can download and install from https://github.com/mister-bailey/RandSAT/ or, running this project's 'python setup.py install' should download and install it.

-You must first run "python setup.py install" in the RandSAT subdirectory, to compile and install the random problem generator extension. "train.py" and "solve.py" are the main executables.
-See --help for command line options.
+'train.py' and 'solve.py' are the main executables.
+See '--help' for command line options.
+This project uses standard DIMACS .cnf files for SAT-problems.

-***Tensorflow model***
+## Tensorflow model

 We describe a model which, for a single set of parameters, can be used on a SAT problem with any number of variables and clauses.
 For our purposes, a SAT problem is described by a sparse matrix, whose rows correspond to the literals (positive and negative versions of each variable) and whose columns correspond to numbered clauses.
 A matrix entry i,j has value 1 if literal i is a member of clause j, and 0 otherwise.